A453 road: Kegworth to Nottingham

 The A453 becomes trunk road again just north of M1 junction 23A where it joins a spur of the A42 at a roundabout on the parish boundary of Kegworth, which was built when the A42 opened.
 Later the Donington Park services were added in July 1999.
 It runs parallel to the motorway to M1 junction 24, to link to the motorway and the A50 road.
 On the opposite side of the M1 from Molehill Farm, on 8 January 1989, the Kegworth air disaster took place.
 There is a right turn (Ashby Road) for Kegworth, which is the continuation of the former B road route across the airfield.
 This section of the A453 from junction 24 of the M1 to the airport was opened as the £250,000 Kegworth Link Road on 3 September 1975 by a local county councillor, Mrs Kathleen Wildsmith.
 The road was built by Galliford and Sons.
 Previously traffic went straight through Kegworth.
 There are plans to bypass Kegworth from the south, to join the A453 roundabout at the Donington Park services roundabout.

+The A453 then continues as a trunk road from the M1 for the remaining 11 mi to Nottingham, with most of its traffic originating from the A50, and the rest from the A42.
+This section of the road follows the route of the former B679.
+When the M1 11-mile section opened, from Markfield to the Lockington Interchange, on Friday 3 December 1965, the main route to Nottingham was nothing more than this narrow B-road.

+A new section of road was built from junction 24 of the M1 to Ratcliffe-on-Soar Power Station (which opened in 1968), as the Link road from Ratcliffe Power Station to M1.
+The 1.8 mile section started construction in 1965, to take 19 months, to cost around £680,000, and the CEGB paid 55% of the total cost.
+It was difficult to build a bridge over the railway near the power station.
+Only two railway tracks could be closed, at a time, only on Sundays.
+The road section was designed to be dualled 'at a later date', with three lanes in each direction.
+The M42 was originally planned, in 1966, to meet the M1 at Lockington.
+The eventual A42 would meet the M1 at Lockington.
+The consulting engineers were CS Allott and Son, and it was built by Cubar Construction.
+One fifth of the route is in Nottinghamshire, and the rest was in Leicestershire.

+The section opened as the A648 on the afternoon of Monday 13 February 1967.
+Right from the start, it was a dangerous road, one of the worst in Nottinghamshire.
+Vehicles went much too fast, notably motorbikes, resulting in collisions with stationary vehicles turning right, at the power station junction.